-To compute t-SNE, an input parameter called the perplexity $\mathcal{P}$ is required.
-As discussed in Section 4 of ESI, the perplexity is set to 7, consistent with the small size of the datasets.
+To better understand the total disorder that the Fib acquires as temperature increases, we apply t-SNE to the data in question.
+To compute t-SNE, an input parameter called the perplexity $\mathcal{P}$ is necessary.
+As discussed in Section 6 of ESI, the perplexity is set to 7, consistent with the small size of the datasets.
 Other parameters are set to their default values for t-SNE optimization \cite{Kobak2019}.

-To calculate the embedding, we compute t-SNE using cosine similarity (Eq. \ref{eq:cosine_distance}), as it is expected to make t-SNE less susceptible to the high dimensionality of the spectral data.
-We identify five distinct clusters (Figure \ref{fig:tsne}a).

-All data corresponding to free Fib (squares) and Fib with SiO$_{2}$NPs (triangles) are divided into two clusters, each characterized by distinct temperature ranges: $T \leq 50^\circ$C and $T \geq 54^\circ$C. The emergence of two clusters for free Fib and Fib with SiO$_{2}$NPs indicates a significant conformational change around $(52\pm 2)^\circ$C, consistent with our interpretation of the normalized Wasserstein metrics as a measure of protein disorder, which signifies the folding-unfolding transition of Fib as the temperature increases.
+To calculate t-SNE, we use cosine similarity (Eq. \ref{eq:cosine_distance}), as it is expected to make t-SNE less susceptible to the high dimensionality of the spectral data.
+We identify five distinct clusters (Fig. \ref{fig:tsne}a).
+All data for free Fib (squares) and Fib with SiO$_{2}$NPs (triangles) are divided into two clusters, each characterized by distinct temperature ranges: $T \leq 50^\circ$C and $T \geq 54^\circ$C. The appearance of two clusters for both free Fib and Fib with SiO$_{2}$NPs indicates a major conformational change around $(52\pm 2)^\circ$C, consistent with our interpretation of the normalized Wasserstein metrics as a measure of protein disorder, which reflects the folding-unfolding transition of Fib as the temperature rises.

 The remaining data for Fib with CNPs (circles) are grouped into a single cluster.
-This indicates that, at all analyzed temperatures, no significant structural change occurs, further supporting our rationale that a normalized Wasserstein distance with a value of approximately 0.5 corresponds to a protein that is around 50\% folded.
+This indicates that, at all temperatures analyzed, no major structural changes happen, further confirming our rationale that a normalized Wasserstein distance of about 0.5 indicates a protein that is roughly 50\% folded.

-The calculation of centroids based on the K-means algorithm, with the number of clusters set to 5, confirms that the data instances are well clustered.
+The calculation of centroids using the K-means algorithm, with the number of clusters set to 5, confirms that the data points are well clustered.
 The clustering pattern has an average silhouette score of approximately 0.94, indicating strong clustering \cite{Geron2017} (Fig.~\ref{fig:tsne} b).

 This analysis demonstrates that, for normalized Wasserstein distance up to 0.5, the change in the Fib structure is limited, as with CNPs.
-Above the 0.5 value, the Wasserstein parameter marks an unfolded state, as with free Fib and Fib with silica NPs.
+Beyond the 0.5 value, the Wasserstein parameter indicates an unfolded state, as with free Fib and Fib with silica NPs.